Configuration

 };

-All input fields are displayed by default: text, time, and date.
-To hide the fields, apply the filterShape property and set the corresponding parameters to false.
+The widget displays all input fields by default — text, time, and date.
+To hide a field, set the corresponding parameter of the filterShape property to false.

 const filterShape = {